alexdlaird/pyngrok/docs/integrations.rst

     app = FastAPI()

     if settings.USE_NGROK:
+        # pyngrok will only be installed, and should only ever be initialized, in a dev environment
+        from pyngrok import ngrok

         # Get the dev server port (defaults to 8000 for Uvicorn, can be overridden with `--port`
         # when starting the server
         port = sys.argv[sys.argv.index("--port") + 1] if "--port" in sys.argv else 8000